Anne Piehl

 Anne Morrison Piehl (born November 13, 1964) is an American economist and criminologist.
 She is a professor of economics at Rutgers University, the director of Rutgers' Program in Criminal Justice, and a research associate at the National Bureau of Economic Research.
-She joined Rutgers as an associate professor in 2005, and became a full professor there in 2012.
-Also in 2012, she became a fellow of the IZA Institute of Labor Economics.
-In 2020, she was named to the James Cullen Chair in Economics, where she will serve a five-year term.
-She served on the New Jersey Committee on Government Efficiency and Reform Corrections/Sentencing Task Force, prepared expert testimony for the New Jersey Institute of Social Justice, and testified before Congress and the United States Sentencing Commission.
-Her research interests include prisoner reentry programs and prison violence.
+Her research interests include prisoner reentry programs and prison violence, immigration, corrections, and criminal sentencing.

+Career and Awards

+Anne Piehl graduated from Harvard University with an A.B., and then received a Ph.D at Princeton University in 1994; both degrees were in the field of economics.
+During her studies, she was advised by economists David Card and Orley Ashenfelter.

+In Piehl's early career, she worked as faculty at the Harvard Kennedy School of Government, and then proceeded to hold visiting positions at Princeton University, University of California-Berkeley, and University of Michigan School of Law.